datadesk/census-data-aggregator/README.rst

   * - moe
     - The margin of error for the number of units in the range

-Also expects the number of simulations to run (default = 50) and an optional seed if you want your results to be replicable.
+Also expects the number of simulations to run (default = 50).
+Due to the stochastic nature of the simulation approach, you will need to set a seed before running this function to ensure replicability.
+If you do not set the seed, another call of the function with the same inputs is not guaranteed to return the same answer.
 Note that due to the simulation, this function takes some time to run.
 The example takes a little over a minute.
 Increasing the number of runs should increase your precision (with diminishing returns) at the cost of a slower run time.
-If you do not set the seed, another call of the function with the same inputs is not guaranteed to return the same answer.

 .. code-block:: python